-Provides an overview of basic principles and practices of curriculum modification at the secondary level.
-Focus is on developmental characteristics, and social and educational contexts of the secondary student.
+Examines research, theory, and pedagogical methods of instructional planning and delivery at the secondary level.
+Historical and contextual factors of secondary learning are also examined.
 Field experience: 20 hours.
 Prerequisites: ED 502 and ED 503.
 (3)

 ED 539 Instructional Implementation of the Individualized Education Program